dfernandes25/dfernandes25.github.io/_posts/2024-01-10-Recent-Projects.markdown

 - Redesign and implement a JAMF MDM solution for MacOS and iOS devices
 - Redesign and implement a Google Workspace solution for email and document services
 - Redesign and implement a Zoom Room solution for online meeting spaces
-- Redesign and implement a Meraki multi-point network solution for site-to-site communications
+- Redesign and implement a Meraki multi-site network solution
 - Build discovery and compliance reporting solutions for legal proceedings